heutelbeck/sapl-demos/sapl-demo-obligation-advice/README.md

    }
 ```

+As the pattern for calling the `SAPLAuthorizator` is `sapl.authorize(subject, action, resource)`, in this case our subject would be the `authentication`, the action is the `String` "readDiagnosis" and the resource is the `patient`.
+Now the policy evaluates to `permit` if the name of the authenticated user equals the name of the patient's attending nurse (in our domain each user name is unique).

+In Sapl Policies obligations always have to be fulfilled.
+If an obligation cannot be fulfilled for any reason, the response has to be changed to `deny`.

+### Obligation Handlers

+Now we want to write an obligation handler for this policy.

 Please note that an obligation is simply the written form of a Json Object.
-To handle this obligation we can now use the following obligation handler:

-(All ObligationHandler and AdviceHandler used in this project are imported from the sapl-demo-shared-Project)
+To handle this obligation we can now use the following obligation handler (all ObligationHandler and AdviceHandler used in this project are imported from the [sapl-demo-shared](https://github.com/heutelbeck/sapl-demos/tree/master/sapl-demo-shared/src/main/java/io/sapl/demo/shared)-project):

 ```java
 @Slf4j